Old Lead Belt

 Although there are no longer active mining operations in the Old Lead Belt, mining and Doe Run are part of the region’s fabric.
 That’s why we continue to look for ways to give back to the community, focusing our investments on education opportunities.

-Since 2005, Doe Run and Missouri Department of Natural Resources have co-hosted Fall Rocks, a family-friendly minerals education event at the Missouri Mines State Historic Site museum in Park Hills.
+Nearly continuously since 2005, Doe Run and Missouri Department of Natural Resources have co-hosted a free family activity and educational event at the Missouri Mines State Historic Site museum in Park Hills.
+Here, families can learn about drones, heavy equipment, mineral identification, jobs in the mining industry, Missouri’s rich minerals and their uses, play on child-sized mobile equipment and much more.
+Held annually typically in April.